Chinese Mahjong 麻将 má jiàng

 All players are associated with a compass direction.
 East - South - West - North.
 After each round the designation of 'dealer' or East wind moves around one place.
 The game is complete when all four players have been dealer.
 Whenever the dealer wins a hand or if there is no winner (a draw) an extra hand is played.

 East starts the game by discarding a tile.
 Who starts is often decided by throwing a die (highest number wins) or else by drawing the 'East wind' from the set of four wind tiles.
 The dealer who casts the dice and first picks up tiles is called 'jonga' (庄家 zhuāng jiā).
 If the dealer has a complete 'winning' hand this can be announced and put down, otherwise he chooses a tile and discards it into the central area 牌池 pái chí 'floor' between the walls.
-Play now moves to South on the dealer's right.
+Play now moves anti-clockwise to the dealer's right (South).
 Each player can then take from either the wall or the pool of discarded tiles in the middle.
 A player can steal or 'meld' by picking up a discarded tile rather than one from the wall.
 This can interrupt the order of play, as any player can do this, the player who picks up the discarded tile must put down the 'meld' (which can not be an ‘eye’ unless it completes a mahjong).
 The player resumes to this player's right.
 Each player's go follows the same pattern : take a tile, optionally puts down completed groups and then discard a tile.
 The order is counter-clockwise.
 A player should always have 13 tiles in total.
 Just as in the setup, if a 'flower' or 'season' tile is picked up this is immediately put aside and another tile taken from the wall.

 The aim is to collect groups and runs of tiles.
 A winning hand is made up of four groups of related tiles.
 The complexity comes from the large range of possible sets and the need to work out what other players may be collecting - on the basis of what discards they pick-up or the tiles they discard.